Space Jam - Guilty Pleasure

 The second is the blending of that animation with live-action.
 Whether it's animated characters in a live-action setting or live-action characters in an animated setting, the effects applied to all of them and their worlds still left me with the impression that these characters and worlds were real, and that they coexisted alongside each other.
 Even when I saw Michael stretch his arms, or get smooshed into a ball, or saw Stan get squashed flat, you could feel a bit of their impact, like the cartoon physics could easily have happened to them at any given moment.
 Now, as to how the Looney Tunes world was located underneath North Carolina, of all places, that's anyone's guess.

 The third is the voice acting.
 Yeah, I know that Wayne Knight and Danny DeVito did a great job with their characters, but the voice actors of the original Looney Tunes characters had enough fluxations to give them all the distinguishable characteristics that made them so legendary.
 Whether their characterizations were faithful to the cartoons or not, there was no bad performance I could remember from any of them.
 Even the voice acting on the new characters was something to be admired.
-The actors of the Nerdlucks did a nice job of giving them rascally yet curious, uncertain, and determined voices that gave the impression that they were trying to appease his boss.
-And as the Monstars, the actors made them sound like tough guys who were proud of what they gained out of the NBA players' talents, once again while trying to please his boss.
+The actors of the Nerdlucks did a nice job of giving them rascally yet curious, uncertain, and determined voices that gave the impression that they were trying to appease their boss.
+And as the Monstars, the actors made them sound like tough guys who were proud of what they gained out of the NBA players' talents, once again while trying to please their boss.
 Even Kath Soucie, the voice actress of Lola Bunny, despite the sultriness in her voice, still gave her enough of a likable voice to elevate her character into a level of slight modesty.
 That's what kept her from being a complete bore as a character.

 And believe it or not, the fourth reason this movie drew me back was the soundtrack.